Mujahid191/Italian_Fast_Food_Landing_Page/README.md

 A fully responsive and modern landing page design that provides an optimal user experience on both mobile and desktop devices.

 #### Attractive Visuals
-Eye-catching visuals and layout that highlight the restaurant's signature Italian mushroom dishes.
+Eye-catching visuals and layout that highlight the restaurant's signature Italian fast food dishes.

 #### Call-to-Action Sections
 Prominent call-to-action buttons encouraging users to make reservations or explore the menu.